 Freezer burn is what happens when food loses moisture in the freezer.
 Let's take those chicken thighs, for example.
 As they hang out in your freezer, over time, some water will escape from them.
 This will happen more slowly if they're packaged properly, but leave them in there long enough and some water will get out.
 As that water turns into ice crystals, the thighs become dehydrated and you'll notice discolored or toughened patches.

 Chicken might take on a whiter pink tone, or the bones may become darker.
 For beef, you might notice that the bright-red color turns dark or pale brown if it's been stored for a long time.

-But while it might not be super appealing — and the texture or taste might not be up to your standards — freezer burn is 100 percent safe to eat.
+Although it might not be super appealing — and the texture or taste might not be up to your standards — things that have freezer burn are 100 percent safe to eat.
 According to the USDA, eating freezer burn does not put you at risk for any food-borne illness or issues.

 An Important Caveat on Defrosting